kiran-sumant/ObsidianKM/Academic/Academic notes/Risk Management.md

-Laminar Flow: Class 1 protection
+Laminar Flow: Class 1 protection. protects sample but not user.

-Biosafety Cabinet: Class 2 protection, highest protection in PC2 lab
+Biosafety Cabinet: Class 2 protection, highest protection in PC2 lab for biological waste.
+Protects both sample and user from the sample